aphiria/aphiria/README.md

 <h1 id="binding-middleware">Binding Middleware</h1>

 Middleware are a great way to modify both the request and the response on an endpoint.
-Opulence lets you define middleware on your endpoints without binding you to any particular library/framework's middleware implementations.
+Aphiria lets you define middleware on your endpoints without binding you to any particular library/framework's middleware implementations.

 To bind a single middleware class to your route, call: